lvgl/lvgl/docs/details/widgets/spangroup.rst

 A Spangroup contains 0 or more Span Descriptors ("Spans").
 Each Span contains its own text and style properties for that text.
-You add 1 Span (as a child) to the Spangroup for each "span" of uniquely-style text needed.
+You add 1 Span (as a child) to the Spangroup for each "span" of uniquely-styled text needed.
 Each Span so added is appended to the end of the list.
 The list sequence determines the order in which the Spans are displayed.
 Spans can be added to, and removed from, the Spangroup throughout its life.
 The number of Spans that can be added is limited only by